Notice of Application

 - the location of your land, residence, or activity in relation to the location of the energy resource activity that is the subject of the applications; and

-The AER also requests that you include the application numbers in your statement of concern.
+The AER also requests that you include the application number in your statement of concern.

 Section 49 of the Alberta Energy Regulator Rules of Practice (Rules of Practice) requires that all documents and information filed in a proceeding be placed on the public record.
-This includes any filed statements of concern.
 If you file a submission, you must not include any personal information that you do not want to appear on or are not authorized to put on the public record.
 Section 49(2) of the Rules of Practice states how to apply to the AER for an order to keep information confidential.
 The Rules of Practice is available on the AER website at www.aer.ca.

 Submissions relating exclusively to compensation for land use are not dealt with by the AER and should be referred to the Alberta Surface Rights Board.